 The Safeguarding Team at Riverside Primary School:

 Staff with designated responsibilities for safeguarding undertake regular specialist training.
-All staff members and anyone who volunteers with us undertakes training in child protection and this is refreshed as changes take place.
+All staff members and anyone who volunteers with us undertakes training in child protection and this is refreshed regularly.

 The RBWM Multi-Agency Hub (MASH) can be contacted on 01628 683150 or out of hours Emergency Duty Service on 01344 786543.